-Before climbing a steep hill, change transmission to a lower gear and shift the transfer case to 4L (Low).
+Before climbing a steep hill, shift the transmission to a lower gear and shift the transfer case to 4L (Low).
 Use first gear and 4L (Low) for very steep hills.

-If you stall or begin to lose headway while climbing a steep hill, allow your vehicle to come to a stop and immediately apply the brake.
+If you stall or begin to lose headway while climbing a steep hill, allow your vehicle to come to a stop and immediately apply the brakes.
 Restart the engine and shift to R (Reverse).
-Back up slowly down the hill allowing the compression braking of the engine and transmission to help regulate your speed.
+Back slowly down the hill allowing the compression braking of the engine to help regulate your speed.
 If the brakes are required to control vehicle speed, apply them lightly and avoid locking or skidding the tires.

 If the engine stalls or you lose headway or cannot make it to the top of a steep hill or grade, never attempt to turn around.
 To do so may result in tipping and rolling the vehicle.
 Always back carefully straight down a hill in R (Reverse) gear.
-Never back down a hill in N (Neutral) or with the clutch pedal depressed, using only the brake.
+Never back down a hill in N (Neutral) using only the brake.

-Remember, never drive diagonally across a hill, always drive straight up or down.
+Remember, never drive diagonally across a hill-always drive straight up or down.

-If the wheels start to slip as you approach the crest of a hill, ease off the accelerator and maintain headway by turning the front wheels sharply left and right.
-This will provide fresh "bite" into the surface and will usually provide traction to complete the climb.
+If the wheels start to slip as you approach the crest of a hill, ease off the accelerator and maintain headway by turning the front wheels slowly left and right.
+This may provide a fresh "bite" into the surface and will usually provide traction to complete the climb.